Accenture/kx.as.code/docs/Development/Adding-a-Solution.md

 <pre>
 <code>
+<span style="white-space: pre-wrap; opacity: 0.5"># In your case, don't forget to change the installation folder "security" and application name "neuvector" to whatever is relevant for your application</span>
 <span style="white-space: pre-wrap;">rabbitmqadmin publish exchange=action_workflow routing_key=pending_queue payload='{"install_folder":"security","name":"neuvector","action":"install","retries":"0"}'</span>
 </code>
 </pre>

-Once the message is added to the pending_queue, you should get an installation started message.
+Once the message is added to the `pending_queue`, you should get an installation started message.

 ![](../assets/images/add_application_workflow3.png){: .zoom}

 ### Check that the solution came up successfully

 For demonstration purposes, this one failed.
 Open either the `Kubernetes Dashboard`, the `OpenLens` application, or use the `kubectl` CLI, to figure out what went wrong.

 In our example, it was an incorrect setting on the `pvc`.

 ![](../assets/images/add_application_workflow4.png){: .zoom}
 ![](../assets/images/add_application_workflow5.png){: .zoom}